-MANILA, Philippines – One overseas Filipino worker learned the hard way that love can result in so much loss when it does not work out.
+MANILA, Philippines – An overseas Filipino worker (OFW) learned the hard way that love can result in so much loss when it does not work out.

-Over P600,000 was taken from seaman Frederick Egea, 23, when he fell in love with someone through Facebook and later learned the relationship he was in was a scam.
+Over P600,000 was taken from a 23-year-old seaman when he fell in love with someone through Facebook and later learned the relationship he was in was a scam.

-From June 2017 to September 2018, Egea was sending money to his fake paramour hoping to meet her once he came home.
+From June 2017 to September 2018, “Francis” (not his real name) was sending money to his fake paramour, hoping to meet her once he came home.
 When he finally docked in the Philippines, however, he only faced extortion.

-On Monday, October 1, police from the Anti-Cybercrime group told reporters of Egea’s love story turned costly tragedy.
+On Monday, October 1, police from the Anti-Cybercrime group told reporters of the seaman’s love story that turned into a costly tragedy.

-Boy meets girl online: In June 2017, Egea, met a certain Joana Mae Cruz on Facebook, and started developing feelings for her.
+Boy meets girl online: In June 2017, the seaman met a certain Joana Mae Cruz on Facebook, and started developing feelings for her.

 He fell in love with Cruz so much that he gave in to her demands, even when it involved sending money.

-The cash, Cruz told Egea through chat, was needed for her tuition fees, gifts, and personal needs.
+The cash, Cruz told the OFW through chat, was needed for her tuition fees, gifts, and personal needs.

-This relationship went on until on September 5, 2018, Egea came home from abroad and wanted to finally see Cruz in person.
-Cruz kept on making excuses to avoid meeting Egea, with the most recent being that she was in Tacloban.
+This relationship went on until, on September 5, 2018, “Francis” came home from abroad and wanted to finally see Cruz in person.
+Cruz kept on making excuses to avoid meeting him, with the most recent being that she was in Tacloban.

-The heartbreak came on September 8, when Egea found out that Joana Mae Cruz was a sham – a fake Facebook profile.
-The scammer behind it, 21-year-old Angelica Miguel, confessed to Egea of her misdeed.
+The heartbreak came on September 8, when the OFW found out that Joana Mae Cruz was a sham – a fake Facebook profile.
+The scammer behind it, 21-year-old Angelica Miguel, confessed to him of her misdeed.

 The other woman: The photos to build the fake account were not pulled out of thin air.
 Miguel used the photos of a certain 20-year-old – Angelica Calanog – without her permission.